Speak to Me

 We’re trained to measure communication in words.

-She managed it perfectly without them.
+She managed without them.

 The professor was right.